w0unc/w0unc.github.io/_events/hamfests/2020-03-14-charlotte-hamfest.md

 title:						'Charlotte Hamfest' # The title of the event.
 location:					'Cabarrus Arena & Events Center' # The location or physical building of the event.
 address:					'4551 Old Airport Road' # The street address of the event.
-time:							'3:00 PM EST' # The time the event will start.
+time:							'8:30 AM EST' # The time the event will start.
 Not the departure time.
 event-id:					'' # An event id for the event on NinerEngage.
 If one is not provided the event will attempt to use the link instead.
 link:							'https://charlottehamfest.org/' # An external link to the event if it is not being hosted on NinerEngage.
 categories:				'events hamfests' # The categories for the event.
 Meetings should always be 'events meetings'.